 Trading at the Piece Hall was strictly regulated and took place between 10 am and 12 noon each saturday morning.
 Originally cloth was transported to the Piece Hall by packhorses after being collected from farms and cottages on the surrounding uplands where it was made.
 The cloth was then distributed throughout Britain and Europe.

 Following the Industrial Revolution, textile manufacturing processes were mechanised and production shifted to water- and steam-powered mills in the valleys.
 This radically altered the system of trade, as a result of which the Piece Hall rapidly became defunct.
 From the early 19th century onwards the building was used for a variety of additional purposes, including firework displays, religious sermons and political rallies.
 In 1867 the Piece Hall was transferred to the Halifax Corporation and from 1871 onwards it was used as a wholesale fish, fruit and market.
 This continued for the next 100 years.

 By the early 1970s when the wholesale market ceased, the Piece Hall had fallen into disrepair and was threatened with demolition.
 Thankfully it was saved, however, and after being renovated, the building reopened in 1976 housing shops and an outdoor market.

-Following another major restoration project grant-aided by the Heritage Lottery Fund, the Piece Hall has been given a new lease of life in 2017.
+Following another major restoration project grant-aided by the Heritage Lottery Fund, the Piece Hall was given a new lease of life in 2017.
 Now managed by the Piece Hall Trust, it incorporates shops, galleries, cafes and bars, as well as displays about the history of this iconic building.
-A varied programme of outdoor events – from street theatre to art installations and concerts – will be held in the repaved central square, a stunning public space.
+A varied programme of outdoor events – from street theatre to art installations and concerts – is held in the repaved central square, a stunning public space.